-Today, the Indie Craft Experience produces events throughout the year: Summer ICE (June), ICE Holiday Shopping Spectacular (November), Salvage (April and September), ICE Weekly (various times throughout the year), Craft Escape (coming in early 2015) and the ICE Pop-Up Shop (November and December).
-Advocates for handcrafted, in 2012 ICE adopted vintage as the other part of its mission with the launch of Salvage vintage market.
+Today, the Indie Craft Experience produces events throughout the year: ICE Spring Market Summer (April), Summer ICE (June), ICE Fall Market (September), ICE Holiday Shopping Spectacular (November), ICE Holiday Market (December), and the ICE Pop-Up Shop (November and December).

 ICE's mission is to provide opportunity to craft and vintage sellers.
 Educating shoppers on why they should buy handcrafted is a big component as well (Why?
 Because you are using your money to directly support someone using their talents to make a living, instead of a big box store and a chain of middle-men.
 What you buy will be unique instead of contributing to the sameness threatening to dominate society today).
-Encouraging people to craft is another important aspect of ICE's mission through hands-on activities at our events, ICE Summer Camp for Kids, Craft Escape and bringing Make N Takes to other events such as Art on the BeltLine, Maiedae Mixer, Maker Faire Atlanta and the Decatur Book Fest.
-While their original goal was to create a market where they could sell their own creations, ICE has grown so much that Shannon and Christy barely have time to craft anymore, let alone sell at events.
-That's ok though.
-They like what ICE has become.
+Encouraging people to craft is another important aspect of ICE's mission through hands-on activities at our events, monthly Art & Craft Night at the ICE studio, First Fridays at the High Museum of Art, and workshops throughout the year.

-ICE takes place throughout the year.
-We feature very talented crafters, artists and makers from all over the country with an emphasis on the Southeast.
-Because of our love of vintage, we always have a great sampling of vintage vendors at ICE as well.
-A wonderful selection of local food vendors, DJ Zano and swag bags for the first 250 attendees each day round out the event!
+ICE takes place throughout the year, featuring talented crafters, artists, makers and vintage sellers from all over the country with an emphasis on the Southeast.
+A wonderful selection of local food vendors, DJ Zano, and swag bags for the first attendees are also signature ingredients of our super-fun events!

 Photography on the site is by Bonnie J. Heath, Revelry Photo House, David Bardis, Step Right Up Photo, LeahAndMark.com, Isadora Pennington and Indie Craft Experience, unless otherwise noted.
 Photos on vendor lists are provided by the vendors.
 Video is by Hyper 9 Media.